okkur/syna/exampleSite/content/dev/fragment-fallthrough/_index/content.md

 title = "Content fragment from Page"
 +++

-This is loaded from the page, overriding the global.
+This is loaded from the page, overriding the globals of current section.
 Seems like everything is fine.

 Please check the copyright as well.